πŸ’©

 Signs you're here: You sometimes check if a headline matches the article.
 You've Googled something to verify before sharing it.
 You've noticed the same story framed completely differently by two sources.

 You can name the techniques.
-"That's a half-truth - they left out the comparison data."
-"This headline doesn't match the article."
+"That headline doesn't match the article."
+"That claim is a known hoax β€” here's the original debunk."
 "That's tribal framing."
 You run the checks deliberately, like a new cook following a recipe.
 It's slow, but you catch things you never would have caught before.

 Signs you're here: You can identify which letter of SHIT a piece of content fails on.
 You've caught manipulation from your own favorite sources.
 You've explained the framework to someone else.
 Your sharing has dropped dramatically because most things don't pass the smell test.